Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 Add Your tagsClose

-This script will allow you to easily and quickly determine whether or not an After Effects file is the most up-to-date compared to its auto-saved versions.
+Easily and quickly determine whether or not an After Effects file is the most up-to-date compared to its auto-saved versions.

 If you've used After Effects for a while, you'll know how frustrating it can be to have After Effects crash on you.
 Sure, After Effects has an "Auto-Save" feature where files can be automatically saved at specified intervals but, even so, you still have to figure out which version of your After Effects file is the most up-to-date: your original AE file or an auto-saved version.
 This can be frustrating in that you have to manually compare modiciation times of your AE file and its most recent auto-saved version.
 Why add frustration to an already frustrating situation?
 Introducing Latest Version, a script that takes an AE file and compares its modified time to that of those in its auto-save directory and presents an easy to understand prompt for you to select what action you would like to take (open main file, open latest auto-saved file or overwrite the main file with the auto-saved file). **Note:** This script is useless if you do not use After Effect's auto-save feature.